Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Dataset Details

 \paragraph{Data Statistics} We provide additional data statistics on distribution of video duration, text article \#words and \#sentences in \Cref{fig:data-distr}.
 We observe that most of the videos in our dataset are at least 100 seconds long and most of the text articles have at least 10 sentences and 50 words.
 We compare these statistics against other video language dataset below.

-We compare our dataset against 10 related video language datasets in \Cref{tab:appendix-train-dataset}.
-Our dataset is around 20x bigger in terms of total video duration and number of sentences.
-Datasets such as HowTo100M \cite{miech2019howto100m} and MERLOT \cite{merlot-2021} which only contain closed captions as textual data without accompanying text descriptions/articles have not been compared as richness of events found in articles are necessary for our task.
+We compare our dataset against 12 related video language datasets in \Cref{tab:appendix-train-dataset}.
+As can be seen from the table, our dataset is the first to be sourced from news domain which contains diverse event mentions and rich event hierarchies in the text article.
+From among the datasets containing text descriptions, the scale of our dataset is around 10x and 5x bigger in terms of the number of sentences and total video duration respectively.
+Datasets such as HowTo100M \cite{miech2019howto100m} and YT-Temporal-180M \cite{merlot-2021} are orders of magnitude larger than our dataset but they only contain closed captions as textual data without accompanying text descriptions/articles.
+Also, we are the only dataset that provides both text descriptions and ASR.

 \paragraph{Data Topic Exploration}